there be peace and love among all beings of the universe. OM

 What better teaching could there be than "Keep

 quiet!"?
 This is the only teaching that is not

-practiced anywhere in the world!
+practised anywhere in the world!
 This is the

-teaching of my Master.
+teaching of my master.
 Nobody else has taught this

 in this century.
 There were a few teachers in the

 past, but not in this century.
 In the twentieth

 century he alone was the teacher who could say,

 To keep quiet is the only goal that you have to

 practice in order to do away with this samsara.
 If